 Rath started 2000 with the Trenton Thunder (0-1, 7.36 in 9 games out of the bullpen) before being let go.
 He moved to the independent leagues with the Long Island Ducks and had a 4-4, 4.78 record in 21 appearances.

 Rath signed with the Yomiuri Giants in 2003 and went 3-4 with a 4.14 ERA.
 He was one of the club's less successful starters, although he outperformed veteran starters Masumi Kuwata and Kimiyasu Kudoh.

 Gary returned to South Korea in 2004 and had a great year with Doosan.
 His 2.60 ERA was second to teammate Myung-Hwan Park and his 17 wins (against 8 losses) tied MVP Yong-Soo Bae and Danny Rios for the Korea Baseball Organization lead.

-Gary moved to the independent Venezuelan league in 2006, a minor loop, and dominated with a 18-3, 2.25 mark.
+Gary moved to the independent Venezuelan League in 2006, a minor loop, and dominated with a 18-3, 2.25 mark.

 Rath signed with the La New Bears in 2007, and went 12-5 with a 3.52 ERA.
 He tied Hsien-Chih Chang for third in the Chinese Professional Baseball League in wins, behind Wei-Lun Pan and Peter Munro.
 He also finished 4th in strikeouts (117).
-Due to injury, he accomplished these rankings and did not throw a pitch after August 10 - a full 2 months before the season ended.
+Due to injury, he accomplished these rankings and did not throw a pitch after August 10th - a full two months before the season ended.
 His club went on to win the 2007 Taiwan Series with Nelson Figueroa taking Rath's role as foreign pitching star.

 2008: Korea, take three